 Cross River Governor: No mask, no movement in Cross River

-Ben Ayade, the Cross River State Governor has imposed new restrictions on residents of the state just as its neighbour, Akwa Ibom State, recorded its first set of cases.
+Ben Ayade, the Cross River State Governor has imposed new restrictions on residents of the state just as its neighbor, Akwa Ibom State, recorded its first set of cases.

 According to a statement signed by Ayade’s media aide, Christian Ita, no resident of the state would be allowed to move without a face mask starting Friday, April 3.